 The Godfather: Part II (1974)

-Michael Corleone: There are many things my father taught me here in this room.
+Michael Corleone: My father taught me many things here - he taught me in this room.
 He taught me: keep your friends close, but your enemies closer.

 Vito Corleone: I make him an offer he don' refuse.
 Don' worry.